floreo-labs/Java-Core-Curriculum/projects/ReadMe.md

 ## Submission

-1. For each feature that you work on, create a new branch in your forked SlackBot repo named `XXMMDD_FeatureName`, where `XXMMDD` are your initials and the month and day and `FeatureName` describes the feature you are working on.
+1. Each team member create a new branch in your forked Lab_SlackBot repo named after you to identify their work.
+Each commmit should be short but descriptive enough to hint at the work you've done.
 When you finish each feature, add, commit and push your changes.
 On GitHub, open a new Pull Request and assign it to your teammate to review and merge.

-2. This assignment is due by ***8am on Tuesday 4/28***.
+2. This assignment is due by ***8am on Wednesday 4/29***.
 All code should be committed and pushed by the deadline.
 Each team member should complete the Google Form (check Slack closer to submission date!) to submit.